An architect's guide to DevOps pipelines: Continuous integration & continuous delivery (CI/CD)

 Most common infrastructure DevOps activities

-Although it is impossible to list all infrastructure activities that can be performed by the DevOps pipeline, here is a list of some of the most commonly-used infrastructure tasks. and tools that are ideal for the task:
+Although it is impossible to list all infrastructure activities that can be performed by the DevOps pipeline, here is a list of some of the most commonly used infrastructure tasks and tools that are good for the task:

 - Provisioning a cluster (oc or kubectl)